Get familiar with the 4Ms model for influencer marketing and ace your next campaign.

 The 4Ms are: Make, Manage, Monitor, and Measure, and they are used to create and follow an influencer marketing campaign from start to finish.
 The 4Ms are especially important not to get distracted by the many vanity metrics and secondary achievements that often become the main point of influencer marketing campaigns while focusing on the real benefit of influencer marketing:

-“Make the influencer” by understanding where in the buying stage your customers are.
+“Make the influencer” by understanding at which stage of the customer journey your customers are.
 Each different position in the funnel would require a different approach to successfully being pushed further down.
 Therefore knowing which kind of audience you are targeting is extremely important to make the correct decision about which influencers to collaborate with.
 Identifying the audience of any influencer and understanding how they fit in your sales funnel is the first step to success.

 Manage is the more experimental moment of any campaign.
 Now that you have the right influencers for your campaign, it is time to see how their audience resonates with a different kind of content.
 While other influencers may target a similar audience, there can be significant differences in what their audiences enjoy.
 Considering that the influencer is the one that best knows its audience preferences is essential to keep their ideas in mind and give them at least a fair shot.